julian-molina/Documentation/pages/suite/suite-system-requirements.md

 ## Cross-Platform

 Superalgos backend is a collection of Node.js servers and the frontend is a web app, therefore, Superalgos is cross-platform.
 The dev team is testing mostly on Windows systems, but users are running the system on Mac OS and Linux systems as well.
-A machine running solely the backend does not need a visual environment, but at least one machine running the front end is required to control the application.
+A machine running solely the backend does not need a visual environment, but at least one machine running the frontend is required to control the application.

 ## Chrome is the Only Tested Browser

-When running the frontend, chrome is highly recommended so that you have a similar environment as the dev team in case you need help.
+When running the frontend, Chrome is highly recommended so that you have a similar environment as the dev team in case you need help.
 We are not testing on any other browsers, and it is a well-known fact that browsers behave differently.

 ## Processing Power